shockfish/hello-world/README.md

    github_personal_token = "<PERSONAL_ACCESS_TOKEN>"
    ```
 3. If needed, other options, such repository address could be overwritten in `terraform/custom.auto.tfvars` file.
 This file is ignored by `.gitignore`.
 For list of all vars check `terraform/variables.tf`
+4. Variable `postgres_user` used only once during initial installation.
+Password will be generated automatically.
+Credentials will be saved to AWS Secrets Manager.

 #### Provision infrastructure